 Patients with hypoparathyroidism have classically been categorized as having "vitamin D resistance."
 Historically, this term was applied since normocalcemia can only be achieved by administering extremely large doses of vitamin D (ergocalciferol or cholecalciferol), doses that would likely cause hypercalcemia in normal individuals.
 In fact, patients with hypoparathyroidism are normally responsive to physiological doses of 1,25-dihydroxyvitamin D but have abnormal vitamin D metabolism.
 Conversion of 25-hydroxyvitamin D to 1,25-dihydroxyvitamin D is stimulated by PTH and low phosphate levels.
-Since patients with hypoparathyroidism have low levels of PTH and hyperphosphatemia, production of the active vitamin D metabolite (1,25-dihydroxyvitamin D) is markedly reduced.
+Since patients with hypoparathyroidism have low levels of PTH and hyperphosphatemia, the production of the active vitamin D metabolite (1,25-dihydroxyvitamin D) is markedly reduced.

 Patients with hypoparathyroidism treated with calcium and calcitriol must have calcium, phosphorus, and renal function monitored periodically.
 When treatment is initiated calcium levels should be checked every few weeks.
 Once patients are on a stable dose of calcium and calcitriol the frequency of monitoring can be reduced to every 3-6 months.
 The absence of PTH reduces the renal tubular reabsorption of calcium.
 Therefore, patients treated for hypoparathyroidism are at risk of urolithiasis, or renal and other soft tissue calcifications.
 These risks can be minimized by titrating therapy to keep the serum calcium level in the low-normal range.
-In most cases this will be sufficient to prevent muscle cramps and paresthesias yet limit the risk of extraskeletal calcifications or kidney stones.
+In most cases, this will be sufficient to prevent muscle cramps and paresthesias yet limit the risk of extraskeletal calcifications or kidney stones.
 Urine calcium should periodically be measured to make sure that patients do not develop hypercalciuria.
-Urine calcium excretion of greater than 250 mg/day should alert the physician to reduce the dose of calcium or vitamin D. An alternative strategy is to add hydrochlorothiazide to decrease urine calcium excretion.
+Urine calcium excretion of greater than 200-250 mg/day should alert the physician to reduce the dose of calcium or vitamin D. An alternative strategy is to add hydrochlorothiazide to decrease urinary calcium excretion.

-While most with hypoparathyroidism are still treated with calcitriol and calcium, the FDA recently approved daily subcutaneous injections of recombinant human parathyroid hormone (1 to 84) to treat selected patients whose conditions are difficult to control on the more traditional therapy.
+While most with hypoparathyroidism are still treated with calcitriol and calcium, the FDA has approved daily subcutaneous injections of recombinant human parathyroid hormone (1 to 84) to treat selected patients whose conditions are difficult to control on the more traditional therapy.
 Parathyroid hormone replacement can reduce the oral calcium and calcitriol requirements, and in some eliminate the need to use calcitriol.
-Advantages to replacing parathyroid hormone may be lower urine calcium excretion, more physiologic bone turnover, and improved quality of life.
+The advantages of replacing parathyroid hormone may be lower urine calcium excretion, more physiologic bone turnover, and improved quality of life.
 Replacement therapy is extremely expensive, and it remains unknown whether there may be long-term adverse effects.
 Administration of parathyroid hormone increases the risk of osteosarcomas in laboratory animals, although, at present, there is no reported increase in humans.

 Acute, symptomatic hypocalcemia should be treated with intravenous calcium.
 Calcium gluconate is preferred over calcium chloride since the latter can cause tissue necrosis if it extravasates and should only be administered through a central venous line.
 Each 10cc ampoule of 10% calcium gluconate contains 1 gram of calcium gluconate but only 93 mg of elemental calcium.
 One-2 ampoules can be diluted in 5% dextrose and infused intravenously over 10 to 20 minutes.
 The serum calcium should be repeated in several hours and additional doses administered as needed.
 An alternative is to add 3 g to 5 g of 10% calcium gluconate (279 mg to 465 mg of elemental calcium) to a liter of 5% dextrose and infuse at a rate of 50 mg of calcium/hour.
 The dose can be adjusted based on subsequent measurements of serum calcium.
 In most cases, such as following thyroid surgery, it is also appropriate to initiate treatment with calcitriol.

-If magnesium depletion is the cause of hypocalcemia effective therapy requires repletion of magnesium stores.
+If magnesium depletion is the cause of hypocalcemia effective therapy requires the repletion of magnesium stores.
 Until magnesium levels are normal, treatment with calcium will result in only a temporary improvement in the serum calcium.

 Autosomal Dominant Hypocalcemia